vuralevren/exchange-rates/README.md

 ![Client Keys](github/client-keys.png)

 ## Creating Model and Service
-We created our model as `exchange_rates` and added the necessary fields.
+We have created our model as `exchange_rates` and added the necessary fields.

 ![Models](github/models.png)